Spectral triples from stationary Bratteli diagrams: Introduction

 We explain the notation as far as possible without going into details.
-The horizontal edges encode vectors of translation between two tiles in some supertile.
-Whereas a transversal horizontal edge $h\in\Hh^{tr}$ encodes a vector $r_h$ which should be thought of as a return vector between supertiles of a given type sitting in an even larger supertile--and hence as large vectors--, a longitudinal horizontal edge $h\in\Hh^{lg}$ stands for a vector of translation $a_h$ in a microtile between even smaller microtiles--and so are small. $t_{s^2(h)}$ is the tile (up to similarity) from which the translation encoded by $h$ starts and $\freq(t_{s^2(h)})$ its frequency in the tiling.
-By definition an eigenvalue is an element $\beta\in{\RM^d}^*$ for which exists a function $f_\beta:\Omega_\sigma\to\CM$ satisfying $f_\beta(\omega+a) = e^{2\pi i \beta(a)} f_\beta(\omega)$ (we write the translation action simply by $(a,\omega) \mapsto \omega+a$) but the geometric construction discussed in Section~\ref{ssect-Pisot} allows us to view $\beta$ also as an element of $S\oplus U$ so that $\beta(a) = \langle \tilde a,\beta\rangle$ ($\langle\cdot,\cdot\rangle$ is a scalar product on $S\oplus U$).
+A longitudinal horizontal edge $h\in \hat\Hh_{lg}$ encodes a vector of translation between two tiles in some supertile.
+Whereas a transversal horizontal edge $h\in\hat\Hh_{tr}$ encodes a vector $r_h$ which should be thought of as a return vector between supertiles of a given type sitting in an even larger supertile~--~hence as a large vector~--~a longitudinal horizontal edge $h\in\hat\Hh_{lg}$ stands for a vector of translation $a_h$ in a microtile between even smaller microtiles~--~so is a small vector. $t_{s^2(h)}$ is the tile (up to similarity) from which the translation encoded by $h$ starts and $\freq(t_{s^2(h)})$ its frequency in the tiling.
+By definition an eigenvalue is an element $\beta\in{\RM^d}^*$ for which exists a function $f_\beta:\Omega_\Phi\to\CM$ satisfying $f_\beta(\omega+a) = e^{2\pi i \beta(a)} f_\beta(\omega)$ (we write the translation action simply by $(a,\omega) \mapsto \omega+a$) but the geometric construction discussed in Section~\ref{ssect-Pisot} allows us to view $\beta$ also as an element of $S\oplus U$ so that $\beta(a) = \langle \tilde a,\beta\rangle$ ($\langle\cdot,\cdot\rangle$ is a scalar product on $S\oplus U$).
 Here we wrote $\tilde a$ for the vector in $U$ corresponding to $a$ via the identification of $U$ with the space in which the tiling lives.
 Finally ${}^\star:U\to S_2\subset S$ is the reduced star map.
 This is Moody's star map followed by a projection onto $S_2$ along $S_1$.
 The values for the constants $c_{tr}$ and $c_{lg}$ are given in (\ref{eq-ctr}) and (\ref{eq-clg}).

 The transverse Laplacian can therefore be seen as a Laplacian on the maximal equicontinuous factor $\hat E$.
-The longitudinal Laplacian can be written explicitly on $\Omega_\sigma$, and turns out to be a Laplacian on the leaves, namely it reads $\Delta_{lg} = c_{lg} \nabla_{lg}^\dagger \Kk \nabla_{lg}$, where $\nabla_{lg}$ is the longitudinal gradient, and $\Kk$ a tensor, see equation~\eqref{eq-lgLaplace}.
+The longitudinal Laplacian can be written explicitly on $\Omega_\Phi$, and turns out to be a Laplacian on the leaves, namely it reads $\Delta_{lg} = c_{lg} \nabla_{lg}^\dagger \Kk \nabla_{lg}$, where $\nabla_{lg}$ is the longitudinal gradient, and $\Kk$ a tensor, see equation~\eqref{eq-lgLaplace}.